secureinfo42/iconz/README.md

 Blackened and glows squared icons for macOS (.icns files)

-Feel free to convert into PNG and share :)
+Feel free to share :)

 --